Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/web3-and-decentralized-identity/web3.md

 Verifiable Credentials (VCs) allow people and organizations to issue statements on behalf of others.
 These statements are then verifiable even if the original issuer is no longer around.
 We can see VCs in action in many KYC (Know Your Customer) and AML (Anti-Money Laundering) flows.
 For the entire flow to work, though, there needs to be a verifier.

-* [How To Use Verifiable Credentials And Verite To Build An Off-Chain NFT Allowlist](https://docs.centre.io/blog/NFT-allowlists-with-verifiable-credentials-and-verite) Justin Hunter, Pinata, Centre

-if the signature is verified, we allow the minting to happen.
-When that's complete, we update the PREVIOUS_SIGNATURE variable.
-This is, as with many things in this demo, a simplified replay attack prevention model.
-This can and probably should be extended to support your own use cases.

 ## Regulation & Crypto